DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/at/x.md

 ---
 ---
 ##### shortDescription
-Specifies a position in the horizontal direction.
+Specifies a position in the horizontal direction (for left, right, or center alignment).

 ---